Slip and Fall Accidents

 "Slip-and-fall" is a legal term that you are unlikely to found used in legal memos or in law books; it is a misleading colloquialism that lawyers use to refer to a certain kind of premises liability case.

 It's a misleading term because you might have a slip-and-fall case even if you never slip or fall.
-You might trip and catch yourself before you fall, rupturing a ligament in his knee.
-That sort of accident would be considered a slip-and-fall and is just as good, or maybe better, than a case where someone slipped and fell flat on her back.
+You might trip and catch yourself before you fall, tearing a ligament in your knee.
+That sort of accident would be considered a slip-and-fall and is just as good, or maybe even better, than a case where someone slipped and fell flat on her back.

-Many of the different legal frameworks can be explained by a single economic principle: least cost avoidance.
-Supermarkets and landlords are, by virtue of their position, more familiar with dangerous conditions on their property than a guest or visitor to the property.
+However, many of the different legal frameworks can be explained by a single economic principle: least cost avoidance.
+Supermarkets and landlords, for example, are, by virtue of their position, more familiar with dangerous conditions on their property than a guest or visitor to the property.
 Thus the supermarket or the landlord can avoid the dangers of a slip-and-fall accident more easily (in economic terms "at a lesser cost") than the guest or visitor to the property and should be held liable for any resulting accident.

 As you can see, the legal rules at play in slip-and-fall cases are also designed to promote socially beneficial behavior - like shopping or recreational amusement - while deterring undesirable behavior like theft.
 The law of slip-and-fall also strives to get those who profit by having passersby come onto their property absorb the costs of injury when someone gets hurt on their property.